How Digital Learning Can Be a Social Success for College Students

 "A couple semesters ago, I had a student who during peer reviews would shut down when we would do the feedback sessions.
 He was normally a very engaged student, so it was very strange for me to see that," says Whitney Olsen, an English-department instructor at Arizona State University.
 "After going through a session, we did our second essay, and for that second essay, I did not only a face-to-face feedback session, but also a peer-review assignment on Connect.
 He came to my office hours, and he said, 'I get what a peer review is now.
 I really understand that I can get feedback, and I can give feedback.'
 It made the workshop click for him, because he understood this new facet of writing that he hadn’t understood before."

-In this moment, Professor Olsen and her student discovered a vital balance in promoting student success and improving outcomes: an exceptional harmony between educators, students, and digital learning technology (DLT).
-As McGraw-Hill Education President and CEO, David Levin says, "Technology on its own can’t solve all of our education problems.
+Technology alone, however, doesn’t work.
+As McGraw-Hill CEO, David Levin says, "Technology on its own can’t solve all of our education problems.
 Great instructors will always be at the center of the learning experience."
-This deep partnership between educators, students and DLT is essential to propel students into better performance.
+This deep partnership between educators, students and Digital Learning Technology (DLT) is essential to propel students into better performance.

 "Technology on its own can’t solve all of our education problems.
 Great instructors will always be at the center of the learning experience."